TheJumpCloud/support/ADMU/ReadMe.md

 # ADMU Deployment Options

-Regardless of how you deploy the ADMU the utility will leave the selected domain account that is being migrated **untouched and fully in tact**.
+Regardless of how you deploy the ADMU the utility will leave the selected domain account that is being migrated **untouched and fully intact**.
-The ADMU leverages the USMT and the default settings to migrates user data from a domain account to a net new local account.
+The ADMU leverages the USMT and settings to migrate user data from a domain account to a net new local account.
 [Follow this link to see what gets migrated using the default settings of the USMT.](https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-what-does-usmt-migrate#bkmk-3)

 ## Download Links